shravanimhapsekar/Python-Data-Structures-And-Algorithms/README.md

 # Python-Data-Structures-And-Algorithms
-Data Structures and Algorithms implemented in Python.
+This repository covers Data Structures and Algorithms (DSA) implemented using Python.
+It includes key data structures like, linked lists, stacks, queues, trees, hash tables, graphs, heaps and algorithms such as sorting, searching, and recursion.

 ## Linked List:
 A LinkedList is a linear data structure where elements (nodes) are connected using pointers.
 Each node contains a value and a reference to the next node in the sequence.